dredly/Scrabble-Trainer/README.md

 ## Next Tasks

-- [x] Change tile randomisation so that the entire bag is randomised with a seed.
+- [x] Remove randomisation form upon submission and replace it with the word entry form
-- [x] Change tile replenishing so that tiles are taken out of the bag in order.
+- [] Ensure that tilerack setup works
-- [x] Add option to choose between a random seed and a predetermined seed.
+- [] Ensure that tilerack replenishing works